Are You at Risk of Developing DVT?

 Deep vein thrombosis (DVT) is a potentially life-threatening condition that affects over 900,000 people, with as many as 30% of them dying within the first month after diagnosis.
 Many people don’t even know they have the condition before a crisis hits.

-Dr. Dev Batra, an interventional radiologist at Dallas Vein Institute, located in Dallas, Texas, has more than a decade of experience screening, diagnosing, and treating vein problems, including DVT.
+Dr. Dev Batra, an interventional radiologist at Texas Vascular Institute, located in Dallas, Texas, has more than a decade of experience screening, diagnosing, and treating vein problems, including DVT.
 He cares for his patients using the latest technologies to improve their health and their quality of life.

 What is deep vein thrombosis (DVT)?